beelerpayton/FracScatt/docs/source/functions.rst

 	The errors associated with mass absorption cross-section measurement. mode : string, optional
 	Available options:
-	Mtot_Mbc : ratio of total particle mass to black carbon mass Rbc : ratio of coating mass to black carbon mass OC:EC : ratio of organic carbon mass to black carbon mass percent_BC : percentage of total particle mass which is attributed to black carbon.
+	1. 'Mtot_Mbc' : ratio of total particle mass to black carbon mass
+	2. 'Rbc' : ratio of coating mass to black carbon mass
+	3. 'OC:EC' : ratio of organic carbon mass to black carbon mass
+	4. 'percent_BC' : percentage of total particle mass which is attributed to black carbon.

    **Returns**